-What are the best activities or behaviors to incentivize?
+What are the best wellness activities or behaviors to incentivize?

 Devising an incentive strategy depends on where you are in your organization’s well-being program journey.
-For example, if your program is newer, your strategy will focus more on the basics.
+For example, if your program is newer, your health incentive program for employees will focus more on the basics.
 Here’s what we recommend:

 - New well-being program: We typically recommend incenting upon completing a health assessment and biometric screenings.
 In addition to getting participants engaged, this also gives the organization a good baseline of data to suggest program elements employees may benefit from, such as additional financial wellness support or ways to keep people socially connected.